dennisgldev/hiring-team-logistica/README.md

    docker-compose up -d nginx mysql phpmyadmin redis workspace
    ```

+5. **Install Dependencies**: Before running the application, make sure you have Node.js installed on your system.
+You can download it from [nodejs.org](https://nodejs.org/).

-5. **Install Dependencies**: Navigate back to the project directory `hiring-team-logistica\inventory-management-dennis` and install the necessary dependencies by running:
+Once Node.js is installed, navigate back to the project directory `hiring-team-logistica\inventory-management-dennis` and install the necessary dependencies by running:

    ```
    npm install